-- Materials, equipment, and accessories specified in this section shall be Α. products of: - 1.
-General Electric. - Reliance Electric.
-2. - 3.
-Siemens Energy and Automation, Inc., Motors and Drives Division. - 4.
+- A. Materials, equipment, and accessories specified in this section shall be products of: - 1.
+General Electric. - 2.
+Siemens Energy and Automation, Inc., Motors and Drives Division. - 3.
+TECO-Westinghouse Motor Co. - 4.
 Toshiba International Corp., Industrial Division.

-- For multiple units of the same type of equipment, furnish identical motors and A. accessories of a single manufacturer. - B. In order to obtain single source responsibility, use a single supplier to provide drive motor, its driven equipment, and specified motor accessories. - C. Meet requirements of NEMA MG 1. - D. For motors used in hazardous (classified) locations, Class I, Division 1, Groups B, C, and D, and Class II, Division 1, Groups E, F, and G provide motors that conform to UL 674 and have an applied UL listing mark. - E. Motors shall be specifically designed for the use and conditions intended, with a NEMA design letter classification to fit the application. - F. Lifting lugs on motors weighing 100 pounds or more.
+- A. For multiple units of the same type of equipment, furnish identical motors and accessories of a single manufacturer. - B. In order to obtain single source responsibility, use a single supplier to provide drive motor, its driven equipment, and specified motor accessories. - C. Meet requirements of NEMA MG 1. - D. For motors used in hazardous (classified) locations, Class I, Division 1, Groups B, C, and D, and Class II, Division 1, Groups E, F, and G provide motors that conform to UL 674 and have an applied UL listing mark.

-G. Operating Conditions:

-- 1. Maximum ambient temperature not greater than 40 degrees C. - 2.
-Motors shall be suitable for operating conditions without reduction being required in nameplate rated horsepower or exceeding rated temperature rise. - 3.
+- E. Provide motors specifically designed for the use and conditions intended, with a NEMA design letter classification to fit the application. - F. Lifting lugs on motors weighing 100 pounds or more. - G. Operating Conditions: - 1.
+Maximum ambient temperature not greater than 40 degrees C. - 2.
+Provide motors suitable for operating conditions without reduction in nameplate rated horsepower or exceeding rated temperature rise. - 3.
 Overspeed in either direction in accordance with NEMA MG 1.